Taapeli/stk-addons/GrampsUtils/gramps50/plugins/PlaceTool/README.md

 The "Clear selections" button will clear the form.

-The changes are done under a transaction and they can be undone from the Gramps menu "Edit > Undo Setting place properties".
+All changes are done under a transaction and they can be undone from the Gramps menu "Edit > Undo Setting place properties".

+This gramplet does not have direct support for filters.
 The "Filter" gramplet can be used to search for the places that need changes.
-This gramplet does not have direct support for filters.